 Are you considering taking your kids skiing for the first time?
 You may be overwhelmed by the choice, or nervous at how they’ll cope.
 We’ve just completed our 7th ski trip with our boys, and we like to think we’ve learnt a few things in that time.
-If you’re planning on taking the kids skiing take a look at our top tips before you book.
+If you’re planning on taking the kids skiing take a look at our top tips for skiing with kids before you book.

-Childcare!
 We are big fans of Esprit Ski for their wraparound childcare offer.
 If you’re used to luxury chalets then Esprit might seem a little below par but what they do well, exceptionally well, is think of everything for the children.
 Of course you are on a family holiday, and you’ll want to spend time with your kids (probably!), but with Esprit you really can pick and choose when that is.
 They provide a nursery, Snow Club and evening childcare.
 They’ll take your kids to and from their ski lessons, give them lunch, and entertain them until long after the last lift has closed.
 They’ll supervise their evening meal and then take them out for more fun while you eat yours.
 If your kids are too young to go out, they’ll provide baby listening in your chalet, so you can eat your evening meal in peace.
 We used to joke that the only thing they were missing was taking your kids off you at the airport!

 We’ve been on 5 Esprit Ski holidays – here are our top two chalets: